curt-mitch/awesome-PETs/README.md

 - [Issues Encountered Deploying Differential Privacy](https://arxiv.org/abs/1809.02201) - Review of deployment and usage of DP for the 2020 United States population census.

+- [Differential Privacy & the 2020 U.S. Census Reading List](https://priyakalot.github.io/DP-census/) - Collection of writings and presentations reviewing the usage of DP in the 2020 U.S. Census.

 ### Videos

 - [Protecting Privacy with MATH](https://www.youtube.com/watch?v=pT19VwBAqKA) - Overview of DP and related concepts by the [MinutePhysics](https://www.youtube.com/@MinutePhysics) channel in collaboration with the US Census Bureau.